asoltesz/solakube/docs/velero-backups.md

 ## Backup schedule and retention

+As of v1.4, Velero has no proper retention policy support for backups, only retention based on TTL.
+See this [issue](https://github.com/vmware-tanzu/velero/issues/2267).

-This controls the schedule of daily/monthly/yearly backups with their retention.
-See the relevant limitation section to understand the mechanism better.
+SolaKube approximates a daily/monthly/yearly counting-based retention policy with creating multiple schedules for daily, monthly, yearly backups.
+See the relevant limitation section below to understand the mechanism better.

 ~~~
 # The backup schedule cron expression for automatic starting of the backup